What Is the Best Magnesium Supplement for Pregnancy?

 - Nausea and vomiting

-Benefits of magnesium supplementation
+Benefits of Magnesium Supplementation

-- Reduced leg cramps or RLS
+- Prevention of leg cramps or restless leg syndrome (RLS)

-- Helping with nausea and morning sickness
+- Calming nausea and morning sickness

 - Muscle weakness